Filipanderssondev/Rocky_Linux_OS_Base_for_VMs/README.md

 Protocol: icmp
 Log level: info</pre>

 ICMP type can be specified.
 We'll allow the following types: echo-reply, destination-unreachable, echo-request and time-exceeded.
 These rules allow for troubleshooting, without being too permissive.
 We'll also add the same rules for IPv6-ICMP.
 Next, make an outbound rule for every inbound rule.
+In total, there will be 16 ICMP rules.

 #### 3.4.3 **DNS** <br>